-Experienced Adoption attorney Vancouver WA.
-Kathleen has represented persons in all aspects of adoption in her law practice over the past 20 years.
+Experienced Adoption attorney in Vancouver, WA.
+Kathleen has represented persons in all aspects of adoption in her law practice over the past 30 years.

 Ms. McCann offers adoption legal services for:

 The adoption process involves creating new legal parents and terminating the rights and obligations of the existing legal parents.

 Types of Adoption

 The basic types include:

 - Full, Private Adoption.
 Usually, the birth mother chooses a private party or couple with whom to place the child for adoption.
 The child can be born or unborn.
 Birth parents often find adoptive parents through friends, family, the internet, and other resources instead of having an agency develop the placements.
 The process in a full, private adoption includes a variety of issues and tasks depending on the case.
 The tasks can include filing the case with the court, filing the home study, preparing and filing consents to the adoption and termination of parental rights by natural parents, providing notice to alleged fathers obtaining temporary custody orders, working with the parties to develop and obtain court approval of open adoption agreements or financial issues in adoption, working with other states if transfer across state lines is anticipated, finalizing and obtaining a decree of adoption, obtaining a new birth certificate which identifies the adoptive parents as the parents of the child and establishing the child’s new name.

 - Stepparent Adoption.
 Stepparent adoptions happen primarily when the natural mother’s spouse adopts her child, becoming the new legal parent.
 A stepparent adoption can either be by consent from the biological father or through involuntary termination of his status where he has failed to perform his duties as a parent.
 If involuntary, there is a requirement of notice.
 Termination can be by default when the biological parent has not responded or after a contested hearing.
 A social worker’s report called a post-placement report, is required in a stepparent adoption.